 It’s important to remember, as with most legal actions, there are time constraints to file a claim.
 Claims, in general, must be filed within one year of the date of the accident.
 Your lawyer will help you determine how much time you have.

 Pursuing legal recourse from the Kentucky Claims Commission can be complicated, and without a strong case it’s likely you will not receive the money you deserve to recover from your accident.
 You’ll need a strong legal team by your side.
-For legal representation you can count on, contact Thomas Law Offices in Louisville today.
+For legal representation you can count on, contact the Louisville auto accident lawyers of Thomas Law Offices today.